att-circ-contrl/SynchBox/README.md

 of the board generated from the gerber files, .zip archives containing g-code toolpaths for various hardware parts, and .stl files containing meshes for various hardware parts.
+* `renders` -- Renders of mechanical models of cases, faceplates, and assemblies.
 * `schematics` -- Manually generated schematics for printed circuit boards.
 Anything with the `.fig` extension was made with the "`xfig`" program.

 Regarding the software tools used:

 * I have a love/hate relationship with the `pcb` program.
-It works just well enough that it isn't worth my time to learn a new program, but the parts of the interface that I use have gone steadily downhill since 2003.
+It works _just_ well enough that it isn't worth my time to learn a new program, but the parts of the interface that I use have gone steadily downhill since 2003.
 It also won't check a layout against a netlist, which is vital for anything more complicated than the boards in this project.
 If you need to modify existing board layouts, I suggest importing the gerber files into your preferred PCB CAD program rather than trying to use the design files as-is.

 * I have a love/hate relationship with the `FreeCAD` program.
-It works just well enough that it isn't worth my time to learn a new program, but it has very strange ideas about how many operations should be done and it lacks several features that would be very helpful for building models.
+It works _just_ well enough that it isn't worth my time to learn a new program, but it has very strange ideas about how many operations should be done and it lacks several features that would be very helpful for building models.
 If you need to modify existing mechanical models, I suggest importing `.step` or `.iges` models into your preferred CAD program.

 * I've had good experiences with Vectric's CAM software, and the price for `VCut` is reasonable for hobbyists.
 This generates 2D toolpaths at multiple